You are here

 It is divided into eight sections – the 10 key principles, the fundamentals, areas of concern, conduct, financial reporting, security and hostile environments, UGC and images.

-This document was drawn up after extensive research into the ethics codes of other major media around the world, historical documents such as the 1971 Munich Declaration of the Duties and Rights of Journalists, and contemporary research and guidelines published by such institutions as the Dart Center for Journalism and Trauma and the Tow Center for Digital Journalism at Columbia University in New York, and the Eyewitness Media Hub in London.
+This document was drawn up after extensive research into the ethics codes of other major media around the world, historical documents such as the 1971 Munich Declaration of the Duties and Rights of Journalists, and contemporary research and guidelines published by such institutions as the Dart Center for Journalism and Trauma and the Tow Center for Digital Journalism at Columbia University in New York.

 Thanks above all are due to the members of the AFP editorial team who contributed to the drafting of this document.